Nabagata/cp-apm-nodejs-create-service/README.md

-# cp-apm-nodejs-create-service
+# Build a Business Application Using CAP for Node.js
-Develop a sample business service using Core Data &amp; Services (CDS), Node.js, and SQLite, by using the SAP Cloud Application Programming Model (CAP) and developing on your local environment.
+* Develop a sample business service using Core Data &amp; Services (CDS), Node.js, and SQLite, by using the SAP Cloud Application Programming Model (CAP) and developing on your local environment.
+* Deploy your SAP Cloud Application Programming Model (CAP) application into the Cloud Foundry environment of SAP Cloud Platform.

 ## Prerequisites